 - The Movo PR-1 ($25) is similar to Shoulderpod S1, but it also includes a cold shoe mount for a shotgun microphone or light.

 Cases from iOgrapher offer an affordable option to give you a rig that securely holds your phone, has places to mount mics or lights and has big handles for steadier handheld shots; highly recommended for students in the broadcast journalist minor.
 Choose a case designed for your specific phone model or the new Multi Case, which can hold phones of various sizes. $40-$70.
 Talk to your journalism professor about possible discount codes for MSU students.

-- Get a supply bundle from iOgrapher. iOgrapher offers J-School students a discounted bundle with a case, mic, light and tripod.
-Bundles start at about $114 with the discount code.
-You can add other items to your bundle.
+- Get a supply bundle from iOgrapher. iOgrapher offers J-School students a discounted bundle with a case, mic, tripod and other accessories.
 Make sure you get the discount code from your professor for the best deal.

 This is a high quality mount that will fit phones of multiple sizes and has a spot for lenses built in.
 It comes with one mount spot for a light or mic, with room to add cold shoe mounts.
 Two minor complaints we have: You’ll want to keep the Allen wrenches that come with it handy to occasionally tighten the screws, and we’ve found that students somehow find a way to bend the adjustable screws.
 Expect to spend about $166 for a Beastgrip mount bundled with a wide angle lens.

 If you want professional quality media, you need to invest in an external microphone that plugs into your phone.
 The microphone in your smartphone simply won’t give you audio of high enough quality under most real-world conditions.
 Consult your professor about whether a specific type of microphone is required for your class.

 A lavalier microphone is great for stand-ups or to use for interviews.
-Students in the broadcast journalism minor must have a lav.
+(Note: Consult the School of Journalism’s COVID-related reporting guidelines for health and safety information related to lavalier microphones.)